2007-2011 Chevrolet Silverado 1500 Crew Cab

 The Bose system also features one tweeter mounted in each A-pillar, and they can be pried out with relative ease.
 You can splice or solder your new speaker's wires to the factory wiring, or use a set of Posi-Products connectors.
 We recommend the latter option, because it's faster, easier, and the connection is much stronger.
 A mounting bracket is not available, but you can use our universal backstrap to secure the new tweeters..

 Replacement speakers can work with the factory Bose amps, or you can power them with your own amps.
-The Bose system also uses a 1.9-ohm speaker in the front doors and a 3.6-ohm speaker in the rear doors, so it's a good idea to pick an Infinity, JBL, or other aftermarket speaker with 2-ohm impedance if you're going to keep the Bose amp, or you'll notice a loss in overall volume.
+The Bose system also uses a 1.9-ohm speaker in the front doors and a 3.6-ohm speaker in the rear doors, so it's a good idea to pick an Infinity, JBL, or other aftermarket speaker with 2-ohm impedance if you're going to keep the factory amp, or you'll notice a loss in overall volume.

 Tools needed: Panel tool, 7mm & 10mm drivers, drill with 1/8" bit, flat blade screwdriver, needle nose pliers